★★★★★

 Relieves stress and anxiety

 The mind-heart-body connection is not a new concept.
-Consistently high cortisol and adrenaline levels due to stress can increase your risks of heart diseases, such as chest pain (angina), arrhythmia, heart attack, and stroke.
+Consistently high cortisol and adrenaline levels due to stress can increase your risk of heart diseases, such as chest pain (angina), arrhythmia, heart attack, and stroke.

 Alleviates chronic pain

-2012 randomized control trial found that massage therapy significantly reduced chest and muscle pain in heart patients who have undergone cardiac surgery.
+A 2012 randomized control trial found that massage therapy significantly reduced chest and muscle pain in heart patients who have undergone cardiac surgery.

 Fights depression